tuftsdatalab/tuftsWorkshops/docs/2024_workshops/2024_bioinformatics301/01_source.md

 ## make
 GNU Make is a program often used for compiling software.
 It uses a plain text file named **makefile** or **Makefile**.

+`make` and `Makefile` are also widely used in building reproducible workflows.
+This [ariticle](http://www.bioinformaticszen.com/post/makefiles/) is a good introduction.

 ### Steps

 1. Unpack the source code archive.